-5. Usain Bolt failed to advance from the preliminary rounds at his first Olympic Games appearance in 2004.
+5. Before he became an eight-time world champion, Usain Bolt failed to advance from the preliminary rounds at his first Olympic Games appearance in 2004.

 6. Marijuana (ganja, weed, chronic, sensimelia) is NOT legal in Jamaica.
-Though a law is about to be passed to allow the possession of small amounts for personal use, it will still be illegal to smoke it in public.
+Though a law has been passed to allow the possession of small amounts for personal use, it is still illegal to smoke it in public.

-7. The drinking age in Jamaica is 18.
+7. The legal drinking age in Jamaica is 18.

-8. Roughly 3 million Jamaicans live permanently outside the country, the same as the population who live at home.
+8. Roughly 3 million Jamaicans live permanently outside the country, the same as the total population who live on the island.

 9. General elections are held in Jamaica every five years.
 The country uses the British Parliamentary system and elects all 63 members of parliament at once.
 The leader of the political party with the most seats in parliament is then sworn in as Prime Minister.